dark-person/ComicInfo-Parser/README.md

 ### Backup

 When database schema upgrade (e.g. v1 -> v2), a auto backup will be created in `{Home Directory}/comicInfo-parser/backup` folder.

-### Important Notes on Downgrade Migration Scripts

-Please be aware that all downgrade scripts are not guaranteed to have correct & complete data due to:

--   Unsupported Values: Some values may not be compatible with the older schema.
--   Corrupted Data: Corrupted values may fail to convert properly during the downgrade process.

-All downgrade scripts are intended for developer use only, and should not be used by end-users.

-Developer should always ensure backup are taken before executing any downgrade operations.